latticelabs/Mitty-deprecated-/docs/quickstart.rst

 .. command-output:: cat ../examples/complete/out/snp.vcf

-Things seem to have run satisfactorily, now let's generate a bag of reads from this genome.
+Things seem to have run satisfactorily.
+Note that we produce phased VCF files and we also use the notation 1|0 since we have complete knowledge of the phasing.
+(Please see :ref:`var-genome`).
+Now let's generate a bag of reads from this genome.

 Taking reads
 ------------